nbeaver/why-linux-is-better/why-linux-is-better.rst

 - Instead, this is meant to provide insight into why some people choose to use Linux as a desktop operating system, despite its shortcomings, and possibly to challenge some misconceptions that people have about Linux and Windows.
+- Corrections and additions are, of course, welcome.
+  Windows developers are ones who know the most about its flaw and strengths.
 - Finally, definitions of better and worse are necessarily subjective, despite the title's claim of objectivity.
   You may heartily disagree with substantial parts of what follows,